Nivalyx/osu-wiki/wiki/Community/Projects/pTransl/en.md

 ## Service

 pTransl was launched in July 2009 and functioned similarly to that of localisation platforms such as [Crowdin](https://crowdin.com/).
-Upon registration, users could suggest translations for the game file's [strings](https://localazy.com/dictionary/strings) on their native language or vote on existing suggestions from other users.
+Upon registration, users could suggest translations of the game's [strings](https://localazy.com/dictionary/strings) into their native language or vote on existing suggestions from other users.

+However, unlike contemporary localisation platforms that often